-Task 2: Run simulation for the Braess network to carry out traffic assignment using the BPR function.
+Task 2: Run simulation for the Braess network to carry out traffic assignment

-Step 1: Verify the BPR parameters in the below table (The table is from Tab ‘3-link’ in the Excel file you just imported: “internal_release\importing_sample_data_sets\Excel_files\Braess_Network.xls” .
-You can also view this data table by making sure the Link layer is active, right-clicking and selecting 'View Link Data Table').
+Step 1: You can view the following parameters in the excel file ‘’Braess_Network.xls” in the Braess Network Data Set.
+You can also view this data table by making sure the Link layer is active in the GIS layer panel in NeXTA, right-clicking and selecting 'View Link Data Table’.